AakashRanjan001/AakashRanjan001/README.md

 - Currently pursuing **B.Tech in Information Technology(2022-2026) from National Institute of Technology Raipur**

-- 💬 Ask me about **DSA,HTML,CSS,JS**
+- 💬 Ask me about **DSA,CP,HTML,CSS,JS**

 - 📫 How to reach me **ranjanaakash2678@gmail.com**

-- ⚡ Fun fact **I think i really enjoy the work that i am doing , not taking any pressure and do all my projects and solve problems with fun.**
+- ⚡ Fun fact **I genuinely enjoy the work I do, approaching each project and problem-solving opportunity with a sense of curiosity and excitement.
+By keeping the pressure at bay, I create a positive and engaging environment that allows me to tackle challenges with creativity and have fun throughout the journey..**

 <h3 align="left">Connect with me:</h3>
 <p align="left">